Technigo/project-survey/README.md

 - reload button which reloads the page and returns to starting page

 ## Future improvements
+- add a section with required phone number and email with validation
 - separate sections by having one question per page
 - include back and forward buttons for moving between the questions
 - make a progress bar